MicrosoftDocs/PowerShell-Docs/reference/3.0/Microsoft.PowerShell.Core/About/about_Execution_Policies.md

 powershell.exe -ExecutionPolicy AllSigned
 ```

-The execution policy that you set is not stored in the registry.
-Instead, it is
+The execution policy that you set isn't stored in the registry.
+Instead, it's
 stored in the `$env:PSExecutionPolicyPreference` environment variable.
 The
 variable is deleted when you close the session in which the policy is set.
 You
 cannot change the policy by editing the variable value.

 During the session, the execution policy that is set for the session takes
 precedence over an execution policy that is set in the registry for the local
 computer or current user.
-However, it does not take precedence over the
+However, it doesn't take precedence over the
 execution policy set by using a Group Policy.

 ## Use Group Policy to Manage Execution Policy